 Viagra works by stopping the breakdown of a chemical messenger known as "cyclic guanosine monophosphate", or cGMP.
 This action causes arteries to dilate and assists a man in getting an erection.
-You can buy Viagra here at UK Meds by clicking the Viagra button below this article.
+You can buy Viagra online here at UK Meds by clicking the Viagra button below this article.

 What is Cialis?

 Cialis is an alternative to Viagra.
 While it is similar in many aspects, it differs slightly in side effects and duration.
 Cialis can remain active in the body for up to 36 hours.
 You can buy Cialis here at UK Meds.

 When it comes to alcohol, the risks are the same.
 Do not take Cialis if you are drinking heavily.
 While you can drink alcohol (in moderation) while taking Cialis, it may lessen the effectiveness of Cialis as well as worsen any side effects you may experience.

 Moderation of alcohol can be considered less than three drinks per day.
 If you consume more than this, there are health impairments you may experience.
 Some of these include lowered immune system function, a decrease in overall wellness, poor sleep, poor nutrition, and dehydration.
 Alcohol abuse can lead to osteoporosis, nerve damage and vitamin deficiencies.